swiftlang/swift/lib/Syntax/README.md

 - `SyntaxData` are immutable.
    However, they may mutate themselves in order to implement lazy instantiation of children and caching.
-That caching operation transparent and thread-safe.
+That caching operation is transparent and thread-safe.
 - `SyntaxData` have identity, i.e. they can be compared with "pointer equality".
 - `SyntaxData` are implementation detail have no public API.